-CASE OFFICER REBECCA MOON CALLOUT OFFICER Zara Way Tho case no 617499 address After Dark, London Street, Reading
+CASE OFFICER REBECCA MOON CALLOUT OFFICER Zara Way TWO case no 617499 address After Dark, London Street, Reading

-Following & Callout I Would Recommend The Full 1
+Following A Callout I Would Recommend The Following Ac 44

-Following A Callout I Would Recommend The Following Action
+Following A Callout I Would Recommend The Following Ac ition

 Tick (or type yes/no)

 Dealt With By Telephone - No Visit

 Visited Property

 Service Of S80 Notice

 Obtain Further Information Nuisance Was Not Heard

 OTHER

-CALLOUT DETAILS 4.4.5.5 ADDRESS (Cause of complaint) Road R eading::: DATE 21st September 2018 DAY Friday TIME 22:00 HEARD AT (Place) Od a Elit.
-A multi- de la 21:55- Arrived and complainant said noise the noise se levels had been up and down before I arrived but was now gradually getting louder.
-We sat in the living room where I could hear muffled live music.
-I could not distinguish what song was playing or make out any vocals.
-5 Francis of mane out any 22:17- We moved into the bedroom and the volum e noticeably increased and I could make out male vocals and the guitar and drums very clear.
-With the windows closed the instrumentals were very loud and would district the instrumentals were very loud and would disturb sleep.
+CALLOUT DETAILS YB THU 15 4 7700" \$ ADDRESS (Cause of complaint) Road Reading.
+DATE 21 st September 2018 DAY Friday HEARD AT (Place) 21:55- Arrived and complainant said noise the noise levels I arrived but was now gradually getting louder.
+We sat in the said noise the noise levels hear muffled live music.
+I could not distinguish what song vocals. was playing or make out any 22:17- We moved into the bedroom and the volume notice make out male vocals and the guitar and drums your slees. make out male vocals and the guitar and drums very clear instrumentals were very loud and would disturb sleep.
 The music would stop very briefly between songs before starting up again.
-22:25- We opened the windows and the volume increased further.
-I could still not make out exact words of the male vocals but it was rock music with a very prominent drum peat.
+22:25- We opened the windows and the volume increased: out exact words of the male vocals but it was rock music w beat.
 Closed windows again.
-22:45- The volume of the band increased and drum beat in particular was very fast and oud and would definitely disturb sleep.
-22:55- Music stopped 00:05- Walked round to After Dark to find out if the club night was still on, I was told by he bouncer it was unlikely but it could still start la iter.
-Returned to the house just in 4 8 The second of the mouse just ill case music started up again but by 00:30 it hadn't so I left the property.
+22:45- The volume of the band increased and drum beat in particular was very fast and loud and would definitely disturb sleep.
+22:55- Music stopped 00:05- Walked round to After Dark to find out if the club ni ight was still on, I was told by the bouncer it was unlikely but it could still start later.
+Ret - case music started up again but by 00:30 it hadn't so I left the property.